RPIP-79: Faster Withdrawal Credentials Check Source

 Abstract

-This RPIP proposes to extend the beacon state proof mechanism that protects megapool validator creation from withdrawal‑credential front‑running with a fraud‑proof system based on the beacon chain deposit contract root.
-Instead of requiring a beacon state proof for every new megapool validator, the protocol would only require a proof in the event of a withdrawal‑credential exploit.
+This RPIP proposes to extend the beacon state proof mechanism that protects megapool validator creation from withdrawal-credential front-running with a fraud-proof system using beacon state.
+Instead of requiring a proof for every new megapool validator, the protocol would only require one in the event of a withdrawal-credential exploit.

 Motivation